alemart/encantar-js/docs/api/transform.md

-# RigidTransform
+# Transform

-A RigidTransform represents a rotation and a translation in 3D space.
+A Transform represents a rotation and a translation in 3D space.

 ## Properties